lablibertario/GrayPlay/README.md

 1-4 | Load parameters from file
-p | Hide elements in the 1st window (production mode) o | Adds a debug projection mapping in the control panel b | "Breaks" the 1st contour into 2dBox physics triangles (explode) c | Clears all 2dbox stuff i  | 1st contour interactive in 2dBox world r  | interface "raining" flag makes 2dbox cicles and boxes fall from the sky
+p | Hide elements in the 1st window (production mode) o | Adds a debug projection mapping in the control panel b | "Breaks" the selected contour into 2dBox physics triangles (explode) c | Clears all 2dbox stuff i  | slected contour interactive in 2dBox world r  | interface "raining" flag makes 2dbox cicles and boxes fall from the sky left,right | select countour

 Dependencies
 ------------